cdk-all-the-things/cookiecutter-cdk-python/{{cookiecutter.service_name}}/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a potential security issue in this project contact directly via email to ran.isenberg@ranthebuilder.cloud.
+If you discover a potential security issue in this project contact directly via email to {{cookiecutter.email}}.

 Please do **not** create a public GitHub issue.